Pink Floyd Reunites for Ukrainian Protest Song, Its First Release in 28 Years

 "I spoke to him, actually, from his hospital bed, where he had a pretty minor injury from a mortar," Gilmour told BBC 6 Music's Matt Everitt.
 "So he's right there on the front line.
 I played him a little bit of the song down the phone line and he gave me his blessing."
 The title of the Pink Floyd track comes rom the last line of Oi u Luzi Chervona Kalyna, which translates as "Hey hey, rise up and rejoice."

 Pink Floyd joins a chorus of artists protesting the war in Ukraine.
-Open platform Creatives for Ukraine lets artists upload their illustrations and designs related to the war in Ukraine to be used for free.
+Open platform Creatives for Ukraine, for example, lets artists upload their illustrations and designs related to the war in Ukraine to be used for free.

 The platform received over a thousand digital artworks from around the world during its launch month, many rendered in blue and yellow, the colors of the Ukrainian flag.
 Digital art shared on the platform graced the streets of six Lithuanian cities, turning the country into an open gallery showing solidarity with Ukraine.